EvaLLLLL/ecommerce/README.md

 ### Products KV — Leader-Follower, N=3, W=3, R=1

-**Read-write ratio (~149 : 1).** The Product Service is dominated by read operations.
-Each AddItem action requires browsing an average of 3.69 products (Log-Normal μ=1.3, σ=0.1) before selecting one.
-With an average of 3.03 AddItem actions per session (Log-Normal μ=1.1, σ=0.15), each session generates approximately 4.03 browse segments × 3.69 reads = ~14.87 product reads.
-Since product writes occur only during initial catalog loading (1,000 products at startup) and are otherwise negligible, the Product database experiences an estimated read-to-write ratio of approximately 149:

-1.

-**Why R=1.** Read requests return immediately from whichever node receives them — the Leader or any Follower — without contacting additional nodes.
-This minimizes read latency, which is critical given that product reads account for roughly 99% of all database operations in our workload.

-**Why W=3.** All three nodes must confirm before a write returns success.
-Since confirmations happen in parallel, write latency is bounded by the slowest responding node rather than the sum of all nodes.
-This is acceptable because product writes are extremely rare — occurring only during the initial load of 1,000 products and occasional catalog updates.
-The slower write path does not impact the system under normal operating conditions.

-**Evidence.** The W=3, R=1 configuration delivered the lowest and most consistent read latency across all configurations tested, with minimal long-tail behavior on the read path.
-This directly supports our decision for the Product Service, where fast and predictable reads are the primary requirement.

-**CAP trade-off (CP).** This configuration prioritizes Consistency and Partition Tolerance, sacrificing Availability.
-With W=3, every write must be confirmed by all three nodes — if any single node is unavailable, writes will be blocked.
-We accept this trade-off because product writes are so infrequent that write unavailability during a node failure has negligible operational impact.
-Meanwhile, R=1 may return a slightly stale value if a Follower has not yet received the latest write propagation, but given that product descriptions and prices change extremely rarely, a customer briefly seeing a slightly outdated value has minimal business impact.
+- **Read-write ratio ~149:1.** Each session generates ~15 product reads; writes occur only at catalog load.
+- **R=1.** Serves reads from any node immediately — minimizes latency on the dominant operation.
+- **W=3.** All nodes confirm writes in parallel; acceptable because writes are rare.
+- **CAP: CP for writes, AP for reads.** W=3 means writes fail if any node is unavailable; reads remain available from any surviving node.
+Write unavailability has negligible impact given how infrequently writes occur.

 ### Carts KV — Leaderless, N=3, W=2, R=2

-**Read-write ratio (~50 : 50).** The Shopping Cart database has a more balanced read-write ratio.
-Each Add-to-cart session contributes one read and one write.
-Each Checkout session contributes one read and one write.
-Gives a read-to-write ratio of approximately 50:50.
+- **Read-write ratio ~50:50.** Every AddItem and Checkout contributes one read and one write.

-**Why W=2, R=2.** Shopping cart data is highly sensitive, losing a customer's cart contents or double-charging a credit card are serious business errors.
-Therefore, strong write consistency is essential.
-R + W = 4 > N = 3 guarantees that every read will overlap with the most recent write by at least one node, ensuring strong consistency without requiring all nodes to participate in every operation.

-**Evidence.** Compared to W=5, R=1 in previous testing, W=2, R=2 reduces write latency from approximately 1,000ms to approximately 400ms, while maintaining the same consistency guarantee.
-W=2, R=2 provide a more balanced latency distribution between reads and writes.
+- **W=2, R=2.** R+W=4 > N=3 guarantees every read overlaps with the latest write — strong
+  consistency without requiring all nodes.
+Compared to W=3,R=1, this cuts write latency ~1,000ms → ~ 400ms.

-**Why Leaderless.** Shopping cart writes are frequent and time sensitive.
-With Leaderless, any node can coordinate a write, distributing the write load evenly across all nodes.
+- **Leaderless.** Any node can coordinate a write, distributing load evenly across nodes.

-**CAP trade-off (CP).** We deprioritize Availability.
-Requiring W=2 means that if two or more nodes are simultaneously unavailable, write operations will fail.
-It is better to return an error to the customer than to silently lose cart items or commit an incomplete order.
-Consistency and Partition Tolerance are prioritized over Availability.
+- **CAP: CP.** Returning an error is preferable to silently losing cart data or double-charging.

 ---